 As well as improving the University’s ability to hit our challenging carbon reduction target, we expect the Passivhaus methodology will provide other benefits.
 These include:

-The Hub, Kellogg College’s Common Room and café, is Oxford University’s first Passivhaus certified building.
-Find out more about the Passivhaus approach.
+The Hub, Kellogg College’s Common Room and cafe, is Oxford University’s first Passivhaus certified building.
+Visit the Passivhaus Trust website to find out more about the approach.

 The University previously used the Building Research Establishment Environmental Assessment Method (BREEAM) for major new construction and refurbishment projects.
 The University sought an ‘Excellent’ rating for all projects over £1m commencing between 2009 and 2017.